Jam Master Jay

-Jason William Mizell (January 21, 1965 – October 30, 2002), better known by his stage name Jam Master Jay, was an American musician and DJ.
+Jason William Mizell (January 21, 1965 – October 30, 2002), better known by his stage name Jam Master Jay, was an American musician, record producer and DJ.
 He was the DJ of the influential hip hop group Run-DMC.
-During the 1980s, Run-DMC became one of the biggest hip hop groups and are credited with breaking hip hop into mainstream music.
+During the 1980s, Run-DMC became one of the biggest hip hop groups, credited with breaking hip hop into mainstream music.
+Mizell was murdered in his Queens recording studio in 2002.

 Early life

-Jason Mizell was born in Brooklyn, New York City, the son of Jesse Mizell and Connie Thompson Mizell (later Connie Mizell-Perry) whose other children are Marvin L. Thompson and Bonita Jones.
+Jason Mizell was born in Brooklyn, the son of Jesse Mizell and Connie Thompson Mizell (later Connie Mizell-Perry) whose other children are Marvin L. Thompson and Bonita Jones.

 At age three, Jason began playing trumpet.
 He learned to play bass, guitar, and drums.
 He performed at his church and in various bands prior to discovering turntablism.
 After he and his family moved to Hollis, Queens, New York City, in 1975 at the age of 10, he discovered the turntables and started DJing at the age of 13.
-He was high school friends with Wendell "DJ Hurricane" Fite, known for his 13-year collaboration with The Beastie Boys.
+He was high school friends with Wendell "DJ Hurricane" Fite, known for his 13-year collaboration with Beastie Boys.

 As a teenager, Mizell was involved with a group that committed residential burglaries.
 An encounter with an armed security guard frightened him into stopping the burglaries, and as an adult he was known for discouraging criminal activities among his friends and family.